Scicrop/Planet-API-Usage/README.md

 This repository is ideal for:

-* Agronomists with a data-driven focus
+* Agronomists working with remote sensing
-* Environmental data scientists
+* Environmental and climate data scientists
 * ESG and sustainability analysts
-* GIS / GeoAnalytics developers
+* GIS and GeoAnalytics developers
 * Researchers and consultants in agriculture and environmental domains